 Brandon is an alumni of Hofstra University, receiving a B.S. in Biology.
 He oversees day to day lab operations and maintenance.
 He is dissecting the spatial organization of microbes in the skin and their interaction with host epithelia.
 A Long Island native, Brandon enjoys driving and eating.
 Brandon’s longterm goals are to pursue a doctoral degree in Cellular & Molecular Biology and educate future scientists

-Yue is studying how environmental stimuli impact neonatal health and disease susceptibility.
+Yue is studying the impact of environmental stimuli on neonatal health and disease susceptibility.